Mizushima Rinkai Railway

-The Mizushima Rinkai Railway (水島臨海鉄道, Mizushima Rinkai Tetsudō) is a third-sector railway company based in Kurashiki, Okayama, Japan.
+Mizushima Rinkai Railway (水島臨海鉄道, Mizushima Rinkai Tetsudō) is a third-sector railway company based in Kurashiki, Okayama, Japan.
 The company took over operation of three former Kurashiki City Transportation Bureau lines in 1970.
 It mainly transports freight for the industrial area around the Port of Mizushima, but also operates a passenger service on the Mizushima Main Line.

 Rolling stock

 As of 1 July 2021, the railway operates a fleet of 11 diesel railcars and four diesel locomotives.